Monday, 27 February 2023

 Wives and Daughters By ELizabeth Gaskell

 THis is the last novel by Mrs Gaskell, and her best.
 It covers the years not long after the Napoleonic wars, when there were massive social changes.
-Its set in a small country town, where Molly Gibson lives with her widowed father, who is the local doctor.
-Dr Gibson is a Scot, and a clever man, whose practice ranges from Lord and Lady Cumnor, the landlords of the area, to the poor of the countryside.
-He is interested in science and is friendly with Lord Hollingford the heir to Lord Cumnor, who is also fond of studying scientific questions...
-Molly is nearly 17 when her father finds that she has an admirer, one of his apprentices, Mr Coxe, and he begins to worry about how to look after her, now that she is old enough to attract men.
+It's set in a small country town, (based on Knutsford where Gaskell grew up).
+Molly Gibson lives with her widowed father, who is the local doctor.
+Dr Gibson is a Scot, and a clever man, whose practice ranges from Lord and Lady Cumnor, the aristocratic landlords of the area, down to the poor of the countryside.
+He is interested in science and is friendly with Lord Hollingford, Lord Cumnor's son, who is also fond of studying scientific questions...
+Molly is nearly 17 when her father finds that she has an admirer, one of his apprentices, Mr Coxe.
+He begins to worry about how to look after her, now that she is old enough to attract men.
 He sends her for a visit to the local squire, Mr Hamley, a good natured farming landlord who does not have much money, and has a devoted wife.
-Mrs Hamley is lonely and in poor health so she is glad of Molly's company... but the squire worries as they have 2 sons who are at the age when they might fall in love with a girl.
+Mrs Hamley is lonely and in poor health so she is glad of Molly's company...
+The squire is not so keen.
+They have 2 sons who are at the age when they might fall in love with a girl.
 The 2 sons are Osborne, who is poetical and thought to be very clever, and Roger who is more interested in science and natural history which is not as highly thought of, at the time.
-Mr GIbson decides to remarry, to provide Molly with someone to look after her and take her into local society.
-He is doing well, at his practice but he's not considered the equal of the local gentry, and its hard for him to find a suitable wife.
+Mr Gibson decides to remarry, to provide Molly with someone to look after her and take her into local society.
+He is doing well, but he's not considered the equal of the local gentry, and it's hard for him to find a suitable wife.
+All that is available are farmers' daughters who are not ladies, and landowners' daughters, who would not marry a mere country doctor.
 He meets Hyacinth Kirkpatrick who has a small school, on the Cumnor estate.
-She is a widow, who used to be a governess to the Cumnor girls, and then married.
+She is a widow, who used to be a governess to the Cumnor girls, and then left to get married.
 She is not well off, but is a lady and suitable to marry a man of the professional classes.
 She has a daughter, Cynthia, who is at school in France, learning to be a governess.
-Hyacinth is a silly selfish woman who does not care much for her only child and is eager to remarry and not to have to work.
+Hyacinth is a silly selfish woman who does not care much for her only child.
+She is pleased to remarry and not to have to work.
 Dr Gibson does not see her faults at first, and is willing to have Cynthia in his home, living on the small income she has from her father.....
+Molly does not take to her new stepmother - she can see that the woman is silly and thoughtless and has little real feeling for anyone but herself.
+She is fonder of Mrs Hamley and visits her, as her health declines.

 Avenue at War Part III

-Jim like many other Londoners is homeless and has to find temporary accommodation until he and Edith can marry, though they will get some compensation later on for the loss of their houses.
-His daughters Fetch and Carry the younger twins are now seriously involved with the 2 Americans, Mitch and Orrie, who have gone into Normandy.
-The girls decide to leave London and get jobs in an American social club in Oxford and go there to live until their young men come home.
+Jim, like many other Londoners, is homeless and has to find temporary accommodation until he and Edith can marry, though they will get some compensation later on for the loss of their houses.
+His daughters Fetch and Carry, the younger twins, are now involved with the 2 Americans, Mitch and Orrie, who have gone into Normandy.
+The girls decide to leave London and get jobs in an American social club in Oxford and go there until their young men come home.
 Judy and Esme have bought a farm in Devon, since he has decided that he was never really meant to be a writer, and is taking up farming and setting up a riding school..but he can still do a little writing on the side.
 Judy becomes pregnant and leaves her job in the services to start her new life.
 Mitch and Orrie take part in the invasion.
-They are transport drivers but the invasion has its problems and they are releived to get ashore safely and live to fight another day.
-THey plan to set up a used car business in the US, when the war is over.
-Meanwhile Archie is doing his sentence and planning to lead a more sensible life after he gets out of Prison.
-He knows it was his drinking and the pressure of trying to defraud the income tax, that led him to the disastrous escapade which caused someone's death and he is genuinely sorry...
-Elaine visits him and tells him that she has an American boyfriend but that he does not seem to be that interested in her physically, and Archie reminds her that marriages to low libido men or gay men can work out.. and if Woolston is a generous rich man, she should take him.
-However, Elaine has a row with her beau over his being willing to overlook an attack by some American soldiers, on a young black soldier who was with a white local girl.
+They are transport drivers but they get lost.
+They are relieved to get ashore safely and live to fight another day.
+They plan to set up a used car business in the US, when the war is over.
+Archie is doing his sentence and planning to lead a more sensible life after he gets out of Prison.
+He knows it was his drinking and the pressure of trying to defraud the income tax, that led him to the disastrous escapade which caused someone's death.
+In spite of his selfish nature, he is really sorry to have caused someone's death.
+Elaine visits him and tells him that she has an American boyfriend but that he does not seem to be that interested in her physically.
+Archie reminds her that marriages to low libido men or gay men can work out.. and if Woolston is a generous rich man, she should take him.
+However, Elaine has a row with her beau over his being willing to overlook an racist incident.
+Some American soldiers attacked a young black soldier who was with a white local girl.
 She gets uneasy and when Archie is released she goes to meet him.
-He tells her that as Maria, his wife is Catholic, he may not ever get a divorce, but that he feels they have a good relationship, and after all their affair is already known.
+He tells her that as Maria, his wife, is Catholic, he may not ever get a divorce, but that he feels they have a good relationship.
+Also, their affair is already known.
 The odds are that people will overlook them living together, or they can cover it up.
 She moves in with him and having sold up his shops, he has some cash to start up in the property business.
-Archie then contacts JIm and Edith who are due to get married and tells them that he wants to give them his house on the Avenue as a wedding present.. as they are now close to retirement and they like living in the Avenue.
+Archie then contacts Jim and Edith who are due to get married.
+He wants to give them his house on the Avenue as a wedding present.. as they are now close to retirement and they like living in the Avenue.
 He and Elaine are moving further out of town.
 Jim feels touched by Archie's wanting to show him friendship at last.
 He and Edith marry in January 1945, and move into the house.
-Harold has been in hospital for a long time, and is not out when they get married.
-He stays in for another operation to try to get his broken leg better, and tells Jim that he'll go into lodgings when he gets out, as he will never remarry.
-Edith suggests that he comes to share their house, but when the war ends, and he is walking better, he takes a flat in another house nearby, not wanting to intrude on the married couple.
-He has 2 ladies living in the house and they help out during the cold winter after the war...
-The girl twins marry their Americans and move to the US, where they enjoy life as war brides, and where life is a lot more comfortable than it is back home.
-Jim realises that he himself has changed a lot over the years, he is now freinds with a Tory like Harold, and he is no longer sure that the Labour movement is going to save the world.
+Harold has been in hospital for a long time, and is still there, when they get married.
+He stays in for another operation to try to get his broken leg better and make it easier for him to walk.
+He tells Jim that he'll go into lodgings when he gets out, as he will never remarry.
+Edith suggests that he comes to share their house.
+But he decides, when he is walking better, to take a flat in another house nearby.
+He does not want to intrude on the married couple.
+He rents his flat from the 2 ladies and they help out during the cold winter after the war...
+The girl twins marry their Americans, and move to the US, where they enjoy life as war brides.
+It's a lot more comfortable than it is back home.
+Archie and Elaine have a daughter, Louise.
+Jim realises that he himself has changed a lot over the years.
+He is now friends with a Tory like Harold, and he is no longer sure that the Labour movement is going to save the world.
 But he has over the years also become more tolerant, gotten a good relationship with his children, whom he tended to ignore years ago, and believes in the ordinary people of the Avenue, who helped to win the War.
 The two novels cover the social changes of the 20s 30s and 40s, and issues like the increased freedom for women to get jobs, easier divorce, and the political trends like fascism and communism.
 Jim and Harold can never agree about Soviet Russia but they both are grateful for American help, even if they disagree with the Americans on some issues.
 The American soldiers are liked by most of the women while some of the men think of them as over paid, over sexed and over here..
 And Elaine is shocked at the casual racism of some of them.
 The 2 books are warm and pleasant reads, which cover a surprising amount of ground.

 Avenue at War Part II

-Jim has another bad experience when his sons Maurice (Boxer) and Bernie take part in the Dieppe Raid.
-They are missing and he believes them killed because the raid was a fiasco and they dont usually take prisoners in that sort of attack.
-Philippa, daughter of Edgar Friths' second wife, has moved to the Avenue (her stepfather and mother having gone to Wales to live and run a small antique shop) and she has fallen in love with Bernie and she believes that Bernie is safe.
-Jim is not so optimisitic and is very depressed at the idea of never seeing his boys again when he had become closer to them.. then they get a letter to say that both of them are alive.
-Bernie was seriously injured in the raid and Boxer stayed back to take him to a German post.
-He surrendered and Bernie was taken away for medical attention.
-He lost an arm, but survived and Jim has hopes that the Germans will exchange him when he has recovered.
-Boxer has been sent to a POW camp but is alive and well.
-Some time later, Bernie is repatriated and invalided out of the army, and he and PHilippa marry, in a double wedding with Esme and Judy.
+Jim has another bad experience when Boxer and Bernie take part in the Dieppe Raid.
+They are missing and he believes them killed, because the raid was a fiasco.
+He knows they don't usually take prisoners in that sort of attack.
+Philippa, daughter of Edgar Frith's second wife, has moved to the Avenue (her stepfather and mother having gone to Wales to live and run a small antique shop) and she has fallen in love with Bernie.
+She firmly believes that Bernie is safe.
+Jim is not so optimistic, and is very depressed at the idea of never seeing his boys again when he had become closer to them..
+But news comes that both of them are alive.
+Bernie was seriously injured in the raid.
+Boxer stayed behind to take him to a German post.
+He surrendered to the Germans, who took Bernie away for medical attention.
+Bernie was badly injured and lost an arm, but survived.
+Jim has hopes that the Germans will exchange him when he has recovered, and he will be back in England.
+Boxer, having surrendered, has been sent to a POW camp but is alive and well.
+Some time later, Bernie is repatriated and invalided out of the army, and he and Pippa marry.
 He struggles with his disabilty, but they buy a garage and he finds he can do a lot of work with only one arm.
 Boxer finds he quite enjoys being in a POW camp and taking part in Goon baiting, or playing pranks on the German guards.
-However the war isn't over yet and in 1945, Jim suffers yet another crashing event.
+He has always followed his brother's lead and now he is having to be independent and make decisions for himself, and he likes it.
+However, the war isn't over yet and in 1945, Jim suffers yet another terrible event.
 The Avenue experiences a doodlebug, or V2 attack, which causes massive damage and death.
-Harold had been sent home from work one day, as he had been very tired out and his employers told him to take a holiday.
-He was at home, having a cup of tea with Louise and her husband, when the bomb struck and Jack and Lou were killed.
-Jim arrives and finds his part of the street in ruins and there is already a long list of the dead.
-Then he learns that Harold is there, alive but with terrible injuries.
-He is sent to hospital where he is ill for a long time, having broken both legs and his ribs.
+Harold had been sent home from work one day, as he had been very tired out.
+His boss, knowing what an asset he is to the firm, tells him to go home and to take 2 weeks off and have a holiday.
+Harold, not displeased, went home early...
+He had just arrived and having a cup of tea and planning his little holiday.
+He was in the garden, chatting with Louise and her husband, when the bomb strikes.
+Jack and Lou were killed instantly.
+Jim came home to finds his part of the street in ruins and there is already a long list of the dead.
+Then he learned that Harold is there, alive but with terrible injuries.
+Harold has to go to hospital where he is in very bad shape, having broken both legs and his ribs.
 Jim has become very close to his friend and is afraid that he too may die.
-HIs home has been destroyed and he has lost Louise.
+His home has been destroyed and he has lost Louise.
 In addition, Edith's simple minded sister Becky was hit and killed so she is now a woman in her fifties and all alone.
 Several neighbours were also killed and their homes flattened.
 After the first shock, Jim realises how much he relies on Edith and Harold and he asks her to marry him.
 They have been friends for over 20 years and turn to each other.

 The Avenue at War

-Louise, the eldest of Jim's children, continues to keep house, unselfishly and finds an admirer, Jack Strawbridge who is a jobbing gardener and they marry and move into the Carver house.
-As war approaches Jim wonders what is best to do.
-He wants to take part in the war against Hitler, and although he has been critical of Churchill, he feels now that he is the one politican with the guts to stand up to Nazi Germany.. and that while he wants social reform, right now the Left and the Right are going to have to pull together to fight the war.
+Louise, the eldest of Jim's children, continues to keep house, unselfishly.
+But she finds an admirer, Jack Strawbridge who is a jobbing gardener.
+They get married and move into the Carver house.
+Louise seems contented with her hard working life.
+As war approaches, Jim wonders what is best to do.
+He wants to take part in the war against Hitler.
+Although he has been critical of Churchill, he feels now that he is the one politican with the guts to stand up to Nazi Germany..
+He still wants social reform, but he realises that the Left and the Right are going to have to pull together to fight the war.
 He has arguments with friends in the Labour movement on the pacifist issue and finds himself making common cause with Tories.
 When War breaks out in September 1939, Jim decides to become a full time ARP warden, and he later joins the Home Guard.
 He is proud when his twin sons decide to join the army, and turn out to be natural soldiers, being physically strong and adventurous.
-He is less proud of Archie, who is now quite well to do, but who soon joins the ranks of the spivs, and skims money from the income tax.
+He is less proud of Archie, who is now quite well to do.
+Archie becomes a spiv, and skims money from the income tax.
 He is also an unfaithful husband, finding mistresses through his work, and ignoring his Italian wife, who moves out of London with her 2 younger children.
 Tony, his elder son has been sent to a public school and wants to join the army.
 Archie worries about holding onto his money and also that he might be called up, as he is still under 40.
 He gets friendly with Elaine, who had a baby daughter just as war broke out.
-She is not maternal and leaves the child to the care of her grandmother Eunice, and a few months later, Eunice goes to Devon with the baby, to get away from any bombing that might happen.
+She is not maternal and leaves the child to the care of her grandmother, Eunice.
+Eunice goes to Devon with the baby, to get away from the London bombing.
 Harold toys with the idea of going there to be with his wife, as his firm of solicitors think of opening a branch outside London for safety reasons.
-Harold is not a very strong man, and has never been a soldier, unlike Jim Carver but he does feel that even if he can't fight, he should stay in London to show solidarity.
-Elaine soon embarks on an affair with Archie, who can get her nice things and si there to keep her company while her husband has now joined the RAF.
+Harold is not a very strong man, and has never been a soldier.
+But he feels that even if he can't fight, he should stay in London to show solidarity.
+Elaine soon embarks on an affair with Archie, who can get her nice things and is there to keep her company while her husband has now joined the RAF.
 Harold hears gossip about his stepson's wife but ignores it.
-After a few months Eunice is killed while taking the baby to the seaside, for an outing and she's hit by a stray bomber.
-Harold is deeply shocked and grieved, and when Esme comes to London to tell his wife, he finds that Elaine is away.
+After a few months, Eunice is killed while taking the baby for a walk.
+She is hit by a stray bomber.
+Harold is deeply shocked and grieved, and when Esme comes to London to tell his wife the bad news, he finds that Elaine is away.
 She then comes back from a weekend away with Archie.
-He walks out on her, taking the baby and hands the child over to Edgar Frith and his wife.. while planning to divorce Elaine.
-He meets up with Judy who has joined the women's services and is now widowed after a short marriage... her husband having been drowned en route to Egypt.
+He walks out on her, taking the baby and he hands the child over to Edgar Frith and his wife.. while planning to divorce Elaine.
+He meets up with Judy who has joined the women's services and is now widowed after a short marriage...
+Tim, her husband had been drowned en route to Egypt.
 They have been companions in the Avenue as kids and now, they fall in love.
 Esme realises that he romanticised Elaine, who never pretended to be more than a good time girl..
 He and Judy plan to marry when he gets a divorce.
 With wartime separations, divorce was becoming a lot more common; wives left alone for a long time found other men...and families broke up.
-Meanwhile in London, Harold had already asked Jim to move in with him.
-He is alone in his house, with Eunice and Esme away and Jim's house was crowded with his several children coming and going.
+Meanwhile in London, Harold had earlier asked Jim to move in with him.
+He is alone in his house, with Eunice and Esme away.
+Jim's house was crowded with his several children.
 He moves in to share Harold's home and keep him company.
 After Dunkirk, Bernie and Boxer turn up safe and come home.
-THey next join the Commandoes, seeking further adventure.
+They next join the Commandoes, seeking further adventure.
 Jim and Harold disagrees a bit still about politics but can see each other's point of view better.
 Harold is still dubious about Britain allying with Soviet Russia.
+But they get on well and Harold is pleased to have a companion and Jim is pleased to have someone to take on some of the housework.
 Esme and Judy try to find a time to get married, but Esme's plane is shot down and he goes missing.
-Elaine finds an American lover, who is well to do..but seems very slow at trying to seduce or marry her.
+Elaine finds an American lover, Woolston Erickson, who is well to do..but seems very slow at trying to seduce or marry her.
 He is a southerner and she feels a bit uneasy at his racist attitudes, but she tries to persuade him to get engaged.
-Archie starts to get into trouble with income tax and he finds that his wife has takne the money that he stashed away, in a hiding place.
+Archie starts to get into trouble with income tax.
+He then finds that his wife has taken the money that he stashed away, in a hiding place.
 In a fury, he gets drunk and drives off to confront his wife, and crashes his car, killing a pedestrian.
-Jim is horrified and angry and he feels ashamed of his eldest son.
+Jim is horrified and he feels ashamed of his eldest son.
 He has broken up his marriage, been dishonest in business and broken up Esme's marriage to Elaine.
-Now he has caused an accident which resulted in the death of a young woman.
-He refuses to go to court,to support Archie until Edith persuades him.
+Now he has caused the death of a young woman.
+He refuses to go to court, to support Archie until Edith persuades him.
 She is a devout Christian and finally manages to get him to go to see his son.
-Archie tells his fahter that he behaved stupidly and badly and does not see much point in trying to defend himself, and that he heard recnetly that his elder son who had joined the army, had been killed in Egypt.
+Archie tells his father that he behaved stupidly and badly and does not see much point in trying to defend himself.
+He has also heard that Tony, his elder son who had joined the army, had been killed in Egypt.
+He is so depressed at losing Tony that he does not really care about being sent to prison.
 He gets a sentence of 18 months, and settles down to try and work his time out and plan what to do when he is released.
 He tells his father not to visit him, but he gets letters from Edith and Jim.
-The younger twins, Felicity and Caroline, are now working as waitresses and get jobs in an American army canteen.. where they meet 2 soldiers, from the US and start dating them.
+The younger twins, Felicity and Caroline, are now working as waitresses and get jobs in an American army canteen.. where they meet 2 soldiers, Mitch and Orrie, from the US and start dating them.
 Jim like most British has his doubts about the Americans but he likes the 2 young men.
+He is touched when they offer to bring some food when he invites them to supper.
+They have been told by their officer "don't you go eating those poor bastards' rations".

 The Avenue, Part II

 The first novel covers the 1920s and 30s- the Depression, the General Strike, the rise of fascism, and so on.
 It also covers subjects like social life in the 20s, women having more freedom, and divorce.
 Edgar Frith, an assistant at an antique shop has an unhappy marriage with a woman who dislikes both him and sex.
-THey have 2 children, Elaine and Sydney.. but the marriage ends in divorce, when Edgar falls in love with a woman who works in his shop and who has had a daughter by a a soldier who died in the War.
+They have 2 children, Elaine and Sydney.
+The marriage ends in divorce, when Edgar falls in love with Frances.
+She is a young woman who works in his shop and who has had a daughter by a a soldier, who died in the War.
 Divorce was slowly becoming more common even among lower middle class people, though working class people could not usually afford it.
-Edgar leaves his wife and marries Frances, his love and Elaine who is beautiful and sensuous, tries to find a rich man who can satisfy her sexual needs but also provide her with a comfortable lifestyle.
-She attracts Esme Fraser, but he tends to worship her from afar.
+Edgar leaves his wife and marries Frances.
+Elaine who is beautiful and sensuous, tries to find a rich man who can satisfy her sexual needs but also provide her with a comfortable lifestyle.
+She attracts Esme Fraser, but he worships her from afar.
 Elaine leaves home and takes a variety of jobs, in places like circuses and cinemas and hotels.
-But Esme continues to carry a torch for her - not noticing that Judy, Jim Carver's younger daughter, has always been in love with him.
+She like sex and has affairs.
+But Esme continues to carry a torch for her - not noticing that Judy, Jim Carver's daughter, has always been in love with him.
 Edgar's son, Sydney, is his mother's favourite and wants to get out of lower middle class life and get on.
-He dabbles with Mosleys Union of Fascists but does not like the rough stuff and drops out.
-Judy gets interested in horse riding and takes a job at a riding school, teaching, and she meets Tim Ascham, a young man from a military family and they plan to marry.
+He dabbles with Mosley's Union of Fascists but does not like the violence so he leaves very soon.
+Judy gets interested in horse riding and takes a job at a riding school.
+She meets Tim Ascham, a young man from a military family and they plan to marry.
 Esme meets Elaine again and they get married, not long before war breaks out.
+She settles for him, as she has not had any luck in finding a really rich husband.
 James is depressed during the 1930s.
-He has found steady work as a lorry driver and his children are growing up, and financially life is easier... but he finds that his labour movement friends are pacificists and he realises that the only way of stopping Hitler is to go to war.
+He has found steady work as a lorry driver and financially life is easier... but he finds that his Socialist friends are pacifists and he realises that the only way of stopping Hitler is to go to war.
 Over the years, he still believes in improving the world, but he is disillusioned with a lot of his comrades.
-He grows friendly with a middle aged spinster, Edith Clegg, a vicar's daughter, who lives in the Avenue with her sister Becky, who had a breakdown years ago and has to be looked after.
-Edith is not well off.. coming from a clergy family.
-She takes in lodgers, gives music lessons and for a time plays piano in the local cinema.
+He grows friendly with a middle aged spinster, Edith Clegg, a vicar's daughter, who lives in the Avenue with her sister, Becky.
+Becky had a breakdown years ago and has to be looked after.
+Edith is not well off.
+She takes in lodgers, gives music lessons and plays piano in the local cinema.
 She often asks Jim for advice and they get on well.
-JIm lives next door to Harold and Eunice, but he thinks of Harold as a Tory who is good natured but wrong thinking.. while Harold thinks of Jim as a nice chap but dangerously left wing.
+Jim lives next door to Harold and Eunice, but he thinks of Harold as a Tory who is good natured but wrong thinking.. while Harold thinks of Jim as a nice chap but dangerously left wing.

 The Avenue By RF Delderfield